QuickSEO

 What fields are required for JobPosting schema?

-Google requires the following fields for JobPosting rich results: title, description, datePosted, hiringOrganization (with name), and jobLocation (with address) or applicantLocationRequirements for remote jobs.
+Google requires the following fields for JobPosting rich results: title, description, datePosted, hiringOrganization (with name), and jobLocation (with address) or applicantLocationRequirementsfor remote jobs.
 Without these fields, your listing won't qualify for the rich result.

 How do I add JobPosting schema to my website?